MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Is a combo of two Poissons itself Poisson?  [[I forget the question.]]

-- The high end of lifetime is hard to assess.

 - Check Azure erasure code stats.

-- Acknowledge immortal data services; then audit what?
-The services themselves.
-The data may be immortal but the services are not: disasters, wars, government interventions, failed credit arrangements, etc.

 - Six copies if broad span correlated failures.